 It is impossible to manage what you cannot measure, and measuring performance in the risk adjusted environment is now more challenging than ever.
-We used to be able to look at drives of cost in order to gain insight into the experience.
-In a risk adjusted environment – drivers of profitability can be counter intuitive, for example the older sicker and costlier individuals may actually be improving the financial performance of the plan than vice versa.
+We used to be able to look at drivers of cost in order to gain insight into the experience.
+In a risk adjusted environment – drivers of profitability can be counter intuitive, for example the older, sicker, and costlier individuals may actually be improving the financial performance of the plan than vice versa.

 Wakely Risk Insight (WRI) performs two key functions.
 It allocates important financial items such as risk adjustment transfers, fees and taxes, etc. at the member level.
 Secondly, it applies a sophisticated slicing and measuring algorithm to isolate drivers of profitability for further analysis.

 The reporting includes:

 - Information from public data sources on state and carrier profitability and competitive positioning

 - Analyzing and comparing profitability of your organization by: